COVID-19 Vaccine Information For CUIMC Employees and Students

 Working with Community Physicians: We have a series of trainings for community physicians to use a similar process so we can reach their patients, as well.

 Working with Our Government Partners: We are engaged in an ongoing dialogue with our local elected leaders in Washington Heights and Inwood so that we can quickly operationalize any feedback they have about our outreach approach, and so we can support their eligible constituents who may be having trouble accessing the vaccine.
 Before we opened we hosted a tour to our local elected leaders and since day one have been in constant communication with them and helping them to register their constituents.

 Providing Education to Combat Hesitancy: We have scheduled talks for community based organizations to help them educate their staff and clients about the safety of the COVID-19 vaccine.
 We have a Speakers’ Bureau of over 30 expert clinicians available who can provide culturally competent presentations at varying health literacy levels to a range of audiences.
 Presentations can be requested by emailing email@example.com.

-Leveraging Social Media: We are continuing to build and grow the #IGottheShot social media campaign, featuring testimonials from NYP employees on why they chose to get vaccinated.
-Moving forward, we are looking at growing this campaign in collaboration with local community groups and community leaders.
+Leveraging Social Media: The #IGottheShot social media campaign featured testimonials from NYP employees on why they chose to get vaccinated.
+We grew this campaign in collaboration with local community groups and community leaders.

 Interim EVP and Dean Anil Rustgi, MD, has appointed a committee to address a range of issues related to COVID-19 vaccines.
 The committee, which is being co-chaired by Magda Sobieszczyk, MD, and Melissa Stockwell, MD MPH, will address the following: